aourednik/historical-basemaps/CONTRIBUTING.md

 # Contributing

-Many thanks for contributing with your historical knowledge about ancient territories.
-You are welcome to contribute by making your forks and filing pull requests.
+You are welcome to contribute by making your git forks and filing git pull requests.

 ## Tools and technicities

-Suggested editor: [QGIS](https://qgis.org).
-Since version 3, QGIS can natively edit gejson, no conversion to shp needed.
+### Suggested editor: QGIS

+Since version 3, [QGIS](https://qgis.org) can natively edit gejson.
+This is especially helpful for making quick fixes.
+For heavier edditing, geojson support remains suboptimal: slow and bug-prone.
+In this case, I suggest converting geojson to geopackage, make edits and and to reexport them to geojson. __Do not use ESRI shape files as an interemediary editing format, as this would kill UTF-8 Unicode data !__ (all ë à è and ø would become ÂÃƒâ€šÃ)

+A good introduction to advanced editing in QGIS can be found in [this video by Klas Karlsson](https://www.youtube.com/watch?v=jZYKGrIyVCA).

+### Projection

 Maps are in WGS 84 geographic projection EPSG:4326.
 Coordinates are recorded in LatLon.
 Some show a 20 km shift.
 This must yet be corrected.